How to Register a Company in Singapore: Documents, Fees, Etc.

 Company registration entails the submission of a company constitution (previously known as Memorandum and Articles of Association) to ACRA.
 The constitution is a legal document that sets out regulations on how a company will be internally governed, its structure, shareholder rights and relations, and other regulations necessary for the management of the company.
 This document is usually reviewed by lawyers as part of the incorporation process.

-If you do not want to draft a company constitution from scratch, model Constitutions are available on the ACRA website.
+If you do not want to draft a company constitution from scratch, model Constitutions are available here.

 3. Complete registration on BizFile+

 Once you have chosen your company name, address and have your constitution ready for submission, you can proceed to fill in the other details required on BizFile+.
 Other key information include shares details, as well as the particulars of the directors and company officers.

 The registration fee is S$315.
 Once the fee has been paid, the company will be set up within 15 minutes.
 Should the application be sent for a review for approval, in the instance where the intention of the company is to set up a school, the set-up process could take from 14 days to 2 months.